StudiYash/InstaVision/InstaVision Bot (flux-schnell API)/README.md

 # InstaVision Bot using Stable Diffusion based Flux Schnell API

 InstaVision Bot is a Telegram bot that generates high-quality images based on user-provided text descriptions using the Flux Schnell API made by black-forest-labs.
 The bot also manages user request limits and integrates with a Redis database for storing user data.
+The bot also allows to ban certain words and also ban the users permanantly from using the bot.

 ## Prerequisites